zweilosec/Infosec-Notes/linux-1/vim.md

 set autoindent      " Maintain indentation level set nowrap          " Prevent line wrapping
 ```

+- **Mouse Usage**: `set mouse+=a` turns mouse usage on in all vim modes (normal, visual, insert, and command-line).
+This allows you to use the mouse for various actions like selecting text, resizing windows, and scrolling.
 - **Line Numbers:** `set number` displays absolute line numbers, while `set relativenumber` makes navigation easier by showing relative numbers.
 - **Cursor Highlighting:** `set cursorline` makes it easy to see where your cursor is.
 - **Indentation Control:** `tabstop`, `shiftwidth`, and `expandtab` ensure consistent spacing and indentation.
 - **Autoindent:** Helps maintain indentation consistency when writing code.
 - **Text Wrapping:** `set nowrap` prevents long lines from wrapping, keeping code readable.

+{% hint style="info" %}
+**Copy-Paste Issues**: Enabling mouse support might interfere with terminal copy-paste shortcuts.
+Use Shift or Ctrl keys as modifiers if needed (usually hold shift along with normal selection, then copy)
+{% endhint %}

 ### **Search & Navigation**